hugoalh/hugoalh/universal-guide/contributing.md

 > [!IMPORTANT]
 > [The spelling differences in English](https://en.wikipedia.org/wiki/American_and_British_English_spelling_differences) are not count as misspelling/typo!

-### Fix A Grammar Mistake

-You can fix a grammar mistake by [create a pull request](#create-a-pull-request); Alternatively, [create an issue](#create-an-issue) to point out the grammar mistake.

-### Improve GitHub Repository Wiki
+### Improve Repository Wiki

-Unfortunately you cannot edit the wiki page directly, however you can [create an issue](#create-an-issue) to point out the wiki page that need to improve.
+Unfortunately you cannot edit the repository wiki page directly, however you can [create an issue](#create-an-issue) to point out the repository wiki page that need to improve.

 ### Internationalization (I18n) / Localization / Translation

-Only the Contributing Guide of that project will contain the detail.
+All of the details are only included in the Contributing Guide of that project.

 You can also request for implementation by [create an issue](#create-an-issue).